geokoko/Ntuaflix/README.md

     ```
 4. **Nginx Configuration**

-    Ensure the `nginx/nginx.conf` file is configured to reverse proxy to your FastAPI application.
+    Ensure the `nginx/nginx.conf` file is configured to reverse proxy to the FastAPI application.
 Here's a simple example that proxies requests to the app service:

     ```nginx
     server {